TechnitiumSoftware/DnsServer/README.md

 - Enable/disable zones and records to allow testing with ease.
 - Built-in DNS Client with option to import responses to local zone.
 - Supports out-of-order DNS request processing for DNS-over-TCP and DNS-over-TLS protocols.
+- Built-in DHCP Server that can work for multiple networks.
 - IPv6 support in DNS server core.
 - HTTP & SOCKS5 proxy support which can be configured to route DNS over [Tor Network](https://www.torproject.org/) or use Cloudflare's hidden DNS resolver.
 - Web console portal for easy configuration using any web browser.